SteamedFish6/NextVpower/README.md

 >
 > - 1.Align sample.reads.fq to NC_045512_Hu-1.fasta (or MN908947.3.fasta) by running `bwa mem`, `samtools sort` and `samtools view`, to generate sample.bam.
 >
-> - 2.Use variant calling tools (freebayes, bcftools, etc.) to generate sample.vcf from sample.bam.
+> - 2.Use variant calling tools ([freebayes](https://github.com/freebayes/freebayes) is recommended) to generate sample.vcf from sample.bam.

 Publications
 ------------
-This project was not published yet —— but you can still have a try on your SARS-CoV-2 multiplex sequencing data.
+This project was not published yet —— but you can still have a try on your virus amplicon sequencing data.

 License
 -------